 In Canada, Vale, through Vale Base Metals, engages with the following Indigenous Peoples:

-• Ontario: Atikameksheng Anishnawbek First Nation, Sagamok Anishnawbek First Nation, Wahnapitae First Nation, Whitefish River First Nation, Metis Nation of Ontario (Regions 1, 5, 9), Mississaugas of the Credit First Nation.
+- Port Colborne: Metis Nation of Ontario (Region 1, 5, 9); Mississaugas of the Credit First Nation.

 Information on relationship communities is constantly updated depending on new operations, projects or identification of communities close to Vale's activities.

-• 34 Quilombola communities in the states of Maranhão, Minas Gerais, Espírito Santo, and Rio de Janeiro;
+- 35 Quilombola communities in the states of Maranhão, Minas Gerais, Espirito Santo, and Rio de Janeiro;

-• 13 groups of Artisanal Fishermen in the states of Pará and Rio de Janeiro;
+- 16 groups of Artisanal Fishermen in the states of Pará, Maranhão and Rio de Janeiro;

-• 13 groups of coconut breakers in the state of Maranhão.
+- 12 groups of coconut breakers in the state of Maranhão;

 Our Approach

-Vale’s approach to engagement with Indigenous Peoples and Traditional Communities based on policies and guidelines, such as our Global Human Rights Policy, which in turn draws guidance from international best-practice references including the UN Guiding Principles on Business and Human Rights, the International Council on Mining and Metals' Position Statement on Mining and Indigenous Peoples, International Labor Organization Convention No. 169, the UN Global Compact, the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), as well as the laws and regulations of the countries where Vale operates.
+Traditional Communities is guided by normative guidelines, such as our Global Human Rights Policy, aligned with key international references on the subject, including the UN Guiding Principles on Business and Human Rights, the International Council on Mining and Metals' Position Statement on Mining and Indigenous Peoples, International Labor Organization Convention No. 169, the UN Global Compact, the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), as well as the laws and regulations of the countries where Vale operates.

 These principles and international standards serve as a basis for normative guidelines established for Vale personnel who are responsible for engagement with Indigenous and Traditional Communities.
 They include a requirement to respect the unique characteristics and social and political organization of each community, and implement participatory processes that, to the extent possible, prioritize gender and generational equity and uphold the principles of Free, Prior, and Informed Consent (FPIC).